jzonthemtn/hashitalks2021-terraform-nlp/README.md

 ## Usage

-To get started first clone this repository.
+To get started first clone this repository. **Note that this project will create resources outside the AWS free tier.**

-### Cost and Indemnity

-TODO: Should we add any estimated costs or just a blurb about the fact that there will be cost with running this code in AWS and that we're not responsible for any charges incurred?

 ### Building the Containers